sho1216/TA_JavaScriptAssessment/README.md

 ---

-## EXTRA CREDIT CHALLENGES
+## EXTRA CREDIT CHALLENGE
-*The extra credit challenges are optional, but highly recommended.
+*The extra credit challenge is optional, but highly recommended.
 Only attempt this if you've passed all the tests for Task #1 - #4.
     <br>
-Please note that test cases for the extra credit challenges are not included in this repo.*
+Please note that test cases for the extra credit challenge are not included in this repo.*

 ### **Context**
 In Pokemon, as you may already know, a Pokemon trainer can encounter wild Pokemon by walking through wild grass.
 The chance of an encounter can be represented by the following equation: